-The next day/after 10-12 hours (sometimes 24 hours), the batter should have risen/puffed up and will have little fermentation holes on top.
-This is a good sign of fermentation.
-Mix this with the salt and then we are ready to make appams!
+- After 10-12 hours, the batter should have risen/puffed up and will have little fermentation holes on top.
+This is a good sign of fermentation!

-Now that your batter is ready, you will need an appam chatti to make the lattice-edged appams. *If you do not have a chatti, you can use a flat griddle, but you will need to add some rice flour to the batter to thicken it up.
-This is a different style called Vellayappam (which also includes some spices) and it is similar to a pancake batter/shape.
+- Now that your batter is ready, you will need an appam chatti (pan) to make the lattice-edged appams. *If you do not have a chatti, you can use a small wok or even a frying pan to swirl the batter.
+Refer to this example: https://www.instagram.com/p/B6lyN9GFAdN/)

-Let this cook covered for about a minute.
-Try not to peek too much or else you will release the steam that helps the appam cook.
-If your batter is clumping up/not sticking when you try to form the appam on the chatti, your heat level is probably too high.
+- Let this cook covered for about a minute.
+Don't peek to check or else you will release the steam that helps the appam cook.
 Use a spatula to remove the appam from the chatti and done!